DERBI SENDA 50 R (1993 - 2004) Review

 Overall ratingNext up: Ride & brakes

-The Derbi Senda 50 has been around for over 10 years and many 16-year-olds - especially taller riders - really like its enduro motorcycle looks, decent handling chassis and revvy two-stroke motor.
+The Derbi Senda 50 has been around since 1993 and many 16-year-olds - especially taller riders - really like its enduro motorcycle looks, decent handling chassis and revvy two-stroke motor.

 Ride quality & brakesNext up: Engine